inpsyde/translationmanager/CONTRIBUTOR.md

 The `translationmanager_incoming_data` action fires after some translation data have been received from API.

-Only passed argument is an instance `Translationmanager\Translation_Data`, that modules can use in read access to do operations based on received data before a translation post is updated, or for in just-in-time modification.
+Only passed argument is an instance `Translationmanager\TranslationData`, that modules can use in read access to do operations based on received data before a translation post is updated, or for in just-in-time modification.

 The "raw" data received form API looks like this (JSON):